isomerpages/nlb-biblioasia/_holding-area/The Curious Visit of Qing Ambassadors to Singapore.md

 [^3]: Theodore Huters, _[Bringing the World Home: Appropriating the West in Late Qing and Early Republican China](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12540519)_ (Honolulu: University of Hawai’i Press, 2005), 33.
 (From National Library, Singapore, call no. R 895.109005 HUT).

-[^4]: See for example, Zhang Yuquan 张宇权, “Wan qing waijiao shishang de yidian yiwen: Lun guosongdao yu liuxihong de guanxi” 晚清外交史上的一点疑问: 论郭嵩焘与刘锡鸿的关系 [A question in the diplomatic history of the late Qing dynasty: On the relationship between Guo Songtao and Liu Xihong], 公共管理研究, 2005, https://www.sinoss.net/uploadfile/2010/1130/4913.pdf.
+[^4]: See, for example, Zhang Yuquan 张宇权, “Wan qing waijiao shishang de yidian yiwen: Lun guosongdao yu liuxihong de guanxi” 晚清外交史上的一点疑问: 论郭嵩焘与刘锡鸿的关系 [A question in the diplomatic history of the late Qing dynasty: On the relationship between Guo Songtao and Liu Xihong], 公共管理研究, 2005, https://www.sinoss.net/uploadfile/2010/1130/4913.pdf.

 [^5]: See Donna Brunero, “Visiting the ‘Liverpool of the East’: Singapore’s Place in Tours of Empire,” _Journal of Southeast Asian Studies_ 50, no. 4 (December 2019): 562–78, https://www.cambridge.org/core/journals/journal-of-southeast-asian-studies/article/abs/visiting-the-liverpool-of-the-east-singapores-place-in-tours-of-empire/66DDBD2E285CCE576492216A3E6A4192.

-[^6]: Boulgner, _Life of Sir Halliday Macartney,_ 275.
+[^6]: Boulger, _Life of Sir Halliday Macartney,_ 275.

 [^7]: “[Thursday, 14th December,](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18761216-1.2.13.5)” _Straits Times,_ 16 December 1876, 4.
-(From NewspaperSG).
+(From NewspaperSG)

 [^8]: Song Ong Siang, _[One Hundred Years’ History of the Chinese in Singapore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4590335)_ (Singapore: University of Malaya Press, 1967), 180–81.
 (From National Library, Singapore, call no. RCLOS 959.57 SON)